CottageLabs/localvoices/README.md

 * id - the opaque system identifier for the song; not for use by the outside world
 * lv_id - The Local Voices identifier for the song
 * title - this is the most commonly agreed-upon title for the song
-* alternative_titles - this is all of the titles of the song variants
+* alternative_title - this is all of the titles of the song variants
 * location - a list of locations relevant to the song.
 Each location is a compound attribute with the lat/long and the name of the place, as well as an optional relationship the place has to the song
 * time_period - a granular date (e.g. just the year), and optionally a range using "from" and "to" (if no range, just uses "from")
 * composer - name of the composer of this song